-The Language & Communication research cluster warmly invites you the one-day symposium on ‘Close reading, codes and interpretation’
+Middlesex University's Language & Communication research cluster warmly invites you to this one-day symposium on ‘Close reading, codes and interpretation’, on Tuesday 13 June.

 In some reckonings, ‘close reading’ is now around 90 years old, having been inaugurated in I. A. Richards’ Principles of Literary Criticism (1926) and Practical Criticism (1929).
 The close reading of texts has become arguably the central activity of the humanities and close reading is carried out across different levels of education and through a number of disciplines.
 As its practitioners recognize, procedures of close reading can become ossified into routine practices of code identification rather than active interpretation.